What is sustainable travel and why is it important? Why should an average traveler be concerned about it?

 Remember that no sunscreen has been proven to be completely “reef-friendly”.
 Hence any other sun protection (mostly clothing) should be considered before you use sunscreen.

 #15: Stay in Locally Owned Places

 Choosing sustainable accommodation goes hand in hand with planning a sustainable travel trip (see #1 above).
 Yet there are some sustainable travel tips here that are worth highlighting.

 Stay in locally owned accommodation as much as possible.

 While there is no guarantee that a local guesthouse will be 100% sustainable, the chances are that it will be much more than any of the so-called chain hotels or all-inclusive resorts.

 Local accommodations are usually small.
-They cannot afford wasting resources.
-Thus, instead of providing let’s say buffet breakfast they will offer you much more reasonable a la carte choices from the menu.
+They cannot afford to waste resources.
+Thus, instead of providing let’s say buffet breakfast, they will offer you much more reasonable a la carte choices from the menu.
 Also, they won’t probably change, and wash towels every single day, but do you really need it?

 All-inclusive and large resorts are known to be resource consumers.
 These are very often international hotel chains.
 Local communities benefit a little from these businesses.